 Thank you for your interest in volunteering to help wildlife and nature in Sheffield & Rotherham.
-Volunteering is a great way to gain skills, make friends, support your community and help wildlife, and there are many ways to get involved.
+Volunteering is a great way to gain skills, meet new people, support your community and help wildlife, and there are many ways to get involved.

 You are all welcome, regardless of your experience, ability or availability.

-Every hour is valued and valuable, and we will support you with inductions, training, newsletters, and provide the tools needed, including travel expenses.
+Every hour is valued and valuable, and we will support you with relevant inductions and training, keep in touch with newsletters, and provide the tools needed, including travel expenses.

 Find out more about opportunities to volunteer in Sheffield & Rotherham below!